nabeelvalley/docs/src/content/docs/iot/bluetooth-intro.md

 subtitle: Connecting to, and Reading Data from Bluetooth Devices using Python and Bleak
 ---

----
-published: true
-title: Introduction to Bluetooth
-subtitle: Connecting to, and Reading Data from Bluetooth Devices using Python and Bleak
----

 # Overview

 Bluetooth Low Energy (BLE) devices make use of a few different concepts for reading and writing data.
 At a high level, bluetooth data is organized as follows: